tango-controls/rfc/2/README.md

   power supplies on and off, each individually.
 Having them integrated into a system as Devices, each with an unique name, with Current and Voltage attributes and On() and Off() commands fulfills the requirement and assure consistency.

-* Remote monitoring of a complex device like aa electro-magnet, which is powered by power supplies and requires a cooling system may be provided by a Device with the following attributes: MagneticField, CoilTemperature, State and Status and with the commands On() and Off().
+* Remote monitoring of a complex device like an electro-magnet, which is powered by power supplies and requires a cooling system may be provided by a Device with the following attributes: MagneticField, CoilTemperature, State and Status and with the commands On() and Off().
 This Device, to serve its interface is using information coming (directly or through other devices) from power supplies and cooling systems.